AntaresSimulatorTeam/antares-xpansion/docs/user-guide/2-Launching-an-Antares-Xpansion-optimization.md

     **Antares-Xpansion** optimization, gives the capacities, the costs of the optimal solution and the time of resolution, as well as the path of the iterations of the Benders decomposition.
-The results are also displayed in the command prompt :
+The results are also displayed in the command prompt:

-  - Updates the ANTARES study by replacing the capacities of investment candidate links with their optimal value taking into account the link-profile, the already-installed-capacity and the already-installed-link-profile :
+  - Updates the ANTARES study by replacing the capacities of investment candidate links with their optimal value taking into account the link-profile, the already-installed-capacity and the
+    already-installed-link-profile:

 ![](../assets/media/image23.png)